-A salt-swept, gale-blown string of red-dirt islands crusted with fuzzy tufts of grass peppers the Gulf of St Lawrence, and they are a sight to behold.
-The Magdalen Islands, or Îles de la Madeleine, a stringy archipelago that resembles a Mandelbrot set on maps, are 105km north of Prince Edward Island.
-Between the islands' 350km of beach are iron-rich, red cliffs, molded by wind and sea into coves and caves just crying out to be explored by kayak.
+Salt-swept red-dirt islands crusted with fuzzy tufts of grass lie scattered in the Gulf of St Lawrence, and they're a sight to behold.
+The Îles de la Madeleine (Magdalen Islands), a stringy archipelago that resembles a Mandelbrot set on maps, are 105km north of Prince Edward Island.
+Between the islands' 350km of beach are iron-rich red cliffs, molded by wind and sea into coves and caves that cry out to be explored by kayak.